Civil servants to get 0.5-month mid-year bonus

 Additionally, lower-wage civil servants will receive a built-in wage increase of up to S$20 in their monthly salary, over and above their annual increment in 2017.

-In its media release, the Public Service Division (PSD) said that Division IV officers would get a built-in wage increase of S$15 in their monthly salaries and Division V officers, S$20.
+In its media release, the Public Service Division (PSD) said that Grade IV officers would get a built-in wage increase of S$15 in their monthly salaries and Grade V officers in the Operations Support Scheme, S$20.
 The wage increases would benefit some 1,485 employees, it added.

+This will be in addition to their annual increment for the full year, and "signals the Government’s continued commitment to raise the salaries of lower-wage civil servants", PSD said.

-PSD said that this comes against the backdrop of 2.7 per cent growth of the economy in the first quarter of the year, and expected growth of 1 to 3 per cent for the full year.
+PSD said that the mid-year payments were decided in close consultation with the public sector, and come against the backdrop of 2.7 per cent growth of the economy in the first quarter of the year and expected growth of 1 to 3 per cent for the full year.

 "Labour demand is expected to remain uneven across sectors in 2017.
 Total employment growth has moderated, while the unemployment rate has trended upwards and redundancies are expected in some sectors as the economy restructures," it added.